Stee-T/NARMAX/Examples/1_Linear_in_the_Parameters/README.md

 This example / tutorial illustrates
 - Library basics: imports, hyper-parameters and their meaning
 - Regressor constructors: *Lagger*, *Expander*, *NonLinearizer*
-- Using the Default validation function and creating the required data and hyper-parameter dictionary
+- Using the default validation function and creating the required data and hyper-parameter dictionary
 - Running the arborescence
 - Interpreting the results